 Not houses, mansions.
 That pretty much says it all, doesn’t it?
 He became fabulously wealthy claiming to be an ambassador to someone who preached poverty (Jesus).

 Details on the mansions.
 In 2012, The New York Times did a profile piece on Crouch’s Trinity Broadcasting Network, written by Erik Eckholm.
-It includes the following details about Paul and Jan’s Newport Beach mansions:
+It includes the following details about Paul and Jan and their Newport Beach mansions:

 Mr. and Mrs. Crouch have his-and-her mansions one street apart in a gated community here [in Newport Beach], provided by the network using viewer donations and tax-free earnings.
 But Mrs. Crouch, 74, rarely sleeps in the $5.6 million house with tennis court and pool.
 She mostly lives in a large company house near Orlando, Fla., where she runs a side business, the Holy Land Experience theme park.
 Mr. Crouch, 78, has an adjacent home there too, but rarely visits.
 Its occupant is often a security guard who doubles as Mrs. Crouch’s chauffeur.